sivaschenko/sivaschenko.github.io/_posts/2016-20-12-magento2-category-layered-navigation-filterable-attributes.md

 ---
 layout:     post
-title:      Magento 2.
-Retrieving category layered navigation filterable attributes
+title:      Magento 2 layered navigation filterable attributes
 date:       2016-12-20 8:20:29
 summary:    Retrieving layered navigation attributes is a useful task that can be required during optimization and implementation of various features.
 As usual, there is more than one way for achieving the goal.
 I will start from the most simple and fast approach, and continue with more framework utilization recommended for future maintainability.
 categories: magento2